Terradue/doc-developer-sandbox/source/developer/basic.rst

 Hands-On Exercise 1: a basic workflow
 #####################################

-In this exercise we will prepare a simple workflow and we will execute a first demo run, using the CIOP tools.
+In this exercise we will prepare a simple workflow and we will execute a first run, using the CIOP tools.

 Prepare the workflow
 ====================

 A workflow is a DAG [#f1]_.
 There is a special file, named *application.xml*, that defines a workflow.
 The first step is to create an *application.xml*:

-* First of all, go to the application default path (/application):
+* Go to the application default path (/application), by typing:

 .. code-block:: console
- :language: custom

  cd $_CIOP_APPLICATION_PATH